-CMNS 330 Digital and Social Media 3(3,0) This course provides students with an overview of the uses of digital and social media in media industries, such as news, public relations and advertising.
-It examines the
+CMNS 330 Digital and Social Media 3(3,0)

+This course provides students with an overview of the uses of digital and social media in media industries, such as news, public relations and advertising.
+It examines the impact of digital and social media on media and society.

+CMNS 360 Ethics in Communication 3(3,0)

-CMNS 360Ethics in Communication3(3,0)This course explores the theoretical and practical ethical questions about communication in four contexts: interpersonal, workplace, communication in one's community and society, and mass and digital communication.
+This course explores the theoretical and practical ethical questions about communication in four contexts: interpersonal, workplace, communication in one's community and society, and mass and digital communication.
 Discussion of ethical theories in communication studies will provide a basis to explore case studies and contemporary communication dilemmas, heightening personal sensitivity to the underlying ethical implications of human communication.
 Co-requisite: ENGL 210.

-CMNS 380 Social Media Campaigns and Strategies
+CMNS 380 Social Media Campaigns and Strategies 3(3,0)